 By Jaskiran Soomal

-Michelle*spoke with the Vanguard regarding her partner Robert*’s experience with COVID-19 in CA State Prison, Solano.
+Michelle*spoke with us regarding her partner Robert*’s experience with COVID-19 in CA State Prison, Solano.

 Upon testing positive for COVID-19 in December, Robert became very ill to the point where he developed debilitating symptoms.
 He received little to no medical care during his time in quarantine.